Should new guitarists use a pick or just their fingers?

 So what sort of pick should a beginner use?

-Shape-wise, you just want to get the standard guitar pick shape.
-You can get smaller ones (often called “jazz” size), and you can really odd, asymmetrical shapes, but until you’re advanced and have special, specific needs, you should just stick with the regular size and shape.
+Shape-wise, you want to get the standard guitar pick shape.
+You can get smaller ones (often called “jazz” size), and you can get odd asymmetrical shapes, but until you’re advanced and have special, specific needs, you should just stick with the regular size and shape.